- Contact Us

 Haruko Cook, PhD Linguistics, USC: Japanese sociolinguistics, discourse analysis, language socialization & pragmatics.

-*Graham Crookes, PhD Educational Psychology, Hawai’i: Classroom teaching, classroom centered research, materials & syllabus design, discourse analysis, methodology of science.
+*Graham Crookes, PhD Educational Psychology, Hawai‘i: Classroom teaching, action research, materials & syllabus design, philosophy of teaching, critical pedagogy.

 *Kathryn Davis, PhD Education, Stanford: Qualitative research, language policy & planning, literacy, bilingual education.

-*Christina Higgins, English language and linguistics, PhD Wisconsin: macro- and micro-sociolinguistics, qualitative research methods, conversational analysis, code-switching.
+*Christina Higgins, PhD English Language and Linguistics, University of Wisconsin-Madison: macro- and micro-sociolinguistics, qualitative research methods, conversational analysis, code-switching.

 *Thom Hudson, PhD Applied Linguistics, UCLA: language testing, reading, methods & materials, ESP, research methods.